Powerful A-Ha Moments

 Perhaps your working as an individual contributor.
 Think about what kind of person you would wish to follow as your leader.
 Do they exhibit the kinds of characteristics mentioned above?
 Who would you want to lead your team, your project, your country?

-In closing, here are two of my favorite quotes about managing and leading:
+In closing, here is one of my favorite quotes about managing and leading:

 Kathleen

 Overall, I’ve observed that we all spend far too much time wondering what others think of us.
-No matter how certain I think I am about what others think of me, I can never truly know without asking.
-And often, when I do ask, I end up being wrong.
+It’s such a waste of time and energy since we can never truly know without asking.
+And often, when we do ask, we end up discovering that what we thought they thought is wrong.
 In fact, I often discover that the other person isn’t thinking about me at all but rather judging themselves in some way.
 Ironically, most people are doing the same thing: spending too much time and energy worrying about what others think.

 Here’s a good example.
 Last year, one of my clients worked for someone she was convinced didn’t like her.
 She complained to me that others in the department got special treatment from the boss.
 She was jealous that he spent time mentoring others and felt he never spent quality time with her.
 She worried that her boss would give her a poor performance review.
 She became so convinced he had something against her that she began to fear every meeting she had with him.
 And she began telling others in the company that she was sure he was out to get her and that, eventually, he would fire her.